jizhihang/pandora/README.md

 </dependency>
 ```

-be aware to set the correct value in the `version` tag, then you can add code in order to extract descriptors,
+be aware to set the correct value in the `version` tag, then you can add code in order to extract descriptors.

 ```
 #!java